tedsanders/tedsanders.github.io/_posts/2013-03-09-nate-silver.md

 layout: default
 title: Why the media is ignoring Nate Silver by praising Nate Silver
 description: An introduction to Bayesian reasoning that doesn't use the phrase Bayesian reasoning.
 Until now.
 Oops.
-comments: true
+comments:
-tags: blog
+tags:
 ---

 <p>Two men argue over a coin.
 Mr Blue believes the coin has a 90% chance of landing heads.
 Mr Red believes it's only 50%.
+To test their beliefs, they agree to flip the coin.
 The coin is flipped once, and it lands heads.
-Who was right?</p>
+Who was proved right?</p>

 <p>This question is surprisingly deep, so let's take it one step at a time.
 </p>